 - A retake is the opportunity to take a module again, having failed to reach the required pass standard at the previous first sit and resit.
-This allows a further sit and a resit. - A retake will normally take place within a reasonable time and within the maximum length of the award route or within any limits specified for the life of a module. - Modules or awards recognised or accredited by professional or statutory bodies may be subject to restrictions on the number of times a retake is permitted to achieve a specific named award. - A student with an outstanding retake may not demand reassessment in components or modules which are no longer current for the programme. - Students may retake a module if they are eligible for a further attempt.
-If they are not they will fail the module. - Students who do not pass the module after the retake will fail the module. - Normally, no additional retakes are allowed on a failed module even where students wish to reenrol on the module for a different award at a later date, unless one has been permitted by an Award Board on the basis of accepted personal circumstances. - Students failing a module which is compulsory for a named award will have their registration for that award terminated and may not register for another award for which that module is compulsory.
+This allows a further sit and a resit. - Students may retake a module subject to the points below and if they are eligible for a further attempt.
+If they are not they will fail the module. - A retake will normally take place within a reasonable time and within the maximum length of the award route or within any limits specified for the life of a module. - Modules or awards recognised or accredited by professional or statutory bodies may be subject to restrictions on the number of times a retake is permitted to achieve a specific named award. - A student with an outstanding retake may not demand reassessment in components or modules which are no longer current for the programme. - Students who do not pass the module after the retake will fail the module. - Normally, no additional retakes are allowed on a failed module even where students wish to re-enrol on the module for a different award at a later date, unless one has been permitted by an Award Board on the basis of accepted personal circumstances. - Students failing a module which is compulsory for a named award will have their registration for that award terminated and may not register for another award for which that module is compulsory.

 G3.
-Marks capping - general information
+Marks capping